Foreign Currency Exchange Limited (“FCE” or “We”) is committed to protecting your personal privacy.

-For example, we require personal information to carry out Anti-Money Laundering checks, and we pass on the details of people involved in fraud or other criminal activity affecting FCE to relevant authorities.
+For example, we require personal information to carry out Anti-Money Laundering (AML) checks, and we pass on the details of people involved in fraud or other criminal activity affecting FCE to relevant authorities.

 In specific situations, we will collect and process your information with your consent.

 We will always make it clear to you what you are consenting to and what information is necessary for which services.
-If you have given consent to our use of your personal information, you are entitled to withdraw this consent at any time.
-Please be aware, however, that in some circumstances the withdrawal of your consent may result in our being unable to provide some services to you.
+If you have given consent to the use of your personal information, you are entitled to withdraw this consent at any time.
+Please be aware, however, that in some circumstances the withdrawal of your consent may result in us being unable to provide some services to you.